sasanaryan/nike.client/README.md

 ![Nike Shop Screen Shot](https://github.com/sasanaryan/nike.client/blob/main/public/assets/image/homepage.jpg?raw=true)

-Nike shop is an fully resposive e-commerce web app built with `React.js` and hosted on `Netlify`.
-The Backend api created by `node js`, `express` and `mongoDB`.
+<a href="https:/sasan-nikeshop.netlify.app/">Nike shop</a> is an fully resposive e-commerce web app built with `React.js` and hosted on `Netlify`.
+The <a href="https://github.com/sasanaryan/nike.api/">Backend api</a> created by `node js`, `express` and `mongoDB`.
 This website imitates a real-world market. guest users just can view products, serach products, and add products to cart. signed-in users also can confirm order, select products for favoraite collection and see ordered with favorites products in profile page.

 <p align="right"><a href="#readme-top">Back to Top :arrow_heading_up:</a></p>